-A. Pedestrian databases
+A. Pedestrian Databases

-Two hours of video were collected from two viewpoints overlooking a pedestrian walkway at UC San Diego, using a stationary digital camcorder.
-The first viewpoint, shown in Figure 9 (left), is an oblique view of a walkway, containing a large number of people.
-The second, shown in Figure 9 (right), is a side-view of a walkway, containing fewer people.
+Two hours of video were collected from two viewpoints overlooking a pedestrian walkway at the University of California San Diego, using a stationary digital camcorder.
+The first viewpoint, shown in Fig. 9(a), is an oblique view of a walkway, containing a large number of people.
+The second, shown in Fig. 9(b), is a side view of a walkway, containing fewer people.
 We refer to these two viewpoints as Peds1 and Peds2, respectively.
-The original video was captured at 30 fps with a frame size of $740 \times 480$ , and was later downsampled to $238 \times 158$ and 10 fps.
+The original video was captured at 30 fps with a frame size of 740×480 and was later downsampled to 238×158 and 10 fps.
 The first 4000 frames (400 seconds) of each video sequence were used for ground-truth annotation.

-A region-of-interest (ROI) was selected on the main walkway (see Figure 9), and the traveling direction (motion class) and visible center of each pedestrian were manually annotated, every five frames.
+An ROI was selected on the main walkway (see Fig. 9), and the traveling direction (motion class) and the visible center of each pedestrian1 were manually annotated every five frames.
 Pedestrian locations in the remaining frames were estimated by linear interpolation.
 Note that the pedestrian locations are only used to test detection performance of the pedestrian detectors in Section VI-E. For regression-based counting, only the counts in each frame are required for training.
 Peds1 was annotated with two motion classes: "away" from or "towards" the camera.
-For Peds2, the motion was split by direction and speed, resulting in four motion classes: "right-slow", "left-slow", "right-fast", and "left-fast".
-In addition, each dataset also has a "scene" motion class, which is the total number of moving people in the frame (i.e., the sum of the individual motion classes).
-Example annotations are shown in Figure 9.
+For Peds2, the motion was split by direction and speed, resulting in four motion classes: "right-slow," "left-slow," "right-fast," and "left-fast."
+In addition, each data set also has a "scene" motion class, which is the total number of moving people in the frame